Caregiver

 Caregiver Salary

-On average, the salary for a certified caregiver is $36,180 per year, but your pay can be influenced by a handful of things: your experience, the employer, and the state in which you work.
+On average, the salary for a certified caregiver is around $36,300 per year, but your pay can be influenced by your experience, the employer, the state in which you work, and other factors.

 Ready to Find Caregiver Jobs Hiring Now?

-Take a look at all the caregiver jobs that are available to you right now, and then get started creating a workable schedule with IntelyCare.
+Take a look at all the caregiver jobs that are available to you right now, and find out how IntelyCare can match you with other great jobs in healthcare.